Sergio Ramos: Disciplinary record

-Ramos holds multiple disciplinary records, for Real Madrid, in the Champions League, La Liga, El Clásico, and in the Spain national team.
+Ramos holds multiple disciplinary records, for Real Madrid, the Champions League, La Liga, El Clásico, and the Spain national team.

-Ramos holds the record for most carded player in La Liga, with 191 cards.
-His 171 yellow cards surpass Alberto Lopo, the former record holder for La Liga yellow cards.
-The remaining 20 are red cards, making Ramos the most sent-off player in La Liga as well.
-His La Liga card record is higher than any other player's in the major European leagues, making him the most booked player in all major European top divisions.
+Ramos holds the record for the most carded player in La Liga, with 191 cards.
+His 171 yellow cards surpass that of Alberto Lopo, the former record holder for La Liga yellow cards.
+The remaining 20 are red cards, making Ramos the most red-carded player in La Liga as well.
+His La Liga cards are higher than that of any other player in the top 5 European leagues.

-In the Champions League, Ramos has amassed 40 yellow cards and 4 red cards (3 of which were straight red cards), making him both the most-carded player and joint-most red-carded player in Champions League history.
+In the Champions League, Ramos has amassed 40 yellow cards and 4 red cards (3 of which were straight red cards), making him both the most carded player and joint most red carded player in Champions League history.

-Lastly, Ramos also holds the record for being the most carded player in the history of the Spanish national team, with 24 yellow cards.
+Finally, Ramos also holds the record for being the most carded player in the history of the Spain national team, with 24 yellow cards.

 Personal life

-Ramos entered in a relationship with journalist/presenter Pilar Rubio in September 2012.
-This was confirmed by both at the FIFA Ballon d'Or.
-They have four sons together.
+Ramos entered a relationship with journalist/presenter Pilar Rubio in September 2012 and they were seen together at that year's Ballon d'Or ceremony.
+They have four sons together: Sergio, Marco, Alejandro, and Máximo Adriano.
 On 16 July 2018, Ramos and Rubio got engaged.
-The couple married in his hometown of Seville on 15 June 2019.
+On 15 June 2019, they got married in Seville.

-Ramos has been described as a 'family person' and has a close relationship with his siblings and parents.
-Rene, Ramos's brother, is currently his football agent.
-Ramos is a fan of bullfighting and he is a personal friend of matador Alejandro Talavante.
-He celebrated victories for both club and country by playing with a matador's cape.
-Ramos is also a keen horse aficionado, owning a stud farm in his native Andalusia specifically dedicated to the breeding of the Andalusian horse.
-Ramos' horse, 'Yucatán SR4' became a World Champion in 2018.
+Ramos has a close relationship with his family, especially his siblings and parents.
+Rene, his brother, is currently his football agent, and is married with singer Lorena Gómez.
+Ramos is a fan of bullfighting and he is friends with bullfighter Alejandro Talavante.
+Ramos also owns a stud farm in his native town of Andalusia that is dedicated to breeding the Andalusian horse.
+His horse, 'Yucatán SR4' became a World Champion in 2018.
+In addition, he and his wife Rubio are art collectors.

 In June 2014, Ramos was appointed as an ambassador for UNICEF Spain.

+Ramos is the second cousin of former footballer José Mari.

 Body art

-Ramos has more than 42 tattoos, including Jesus and Mary, Star of David in honour of his grandmother, Nena, who gave a pendant of the same design to his mother; in addition, he also has tattoos of a lion, wolf, dreamcatcher, map of Spain, Native American chief, hamsa, FIFA World Cup and Champions League trophies, his family members, among others.
+Ramos has more than 42 tattoos, including Jesus, Mary, the Star of David, a lion, a wolf, a dreamcatcher, the map of Spain, the Native American chief, the hamsa, the FIFA World Cup and Champions League trophies, and his family members.